nmattei/cmps3140/_pages/project3.md

 #### Additional Details

-We have included a Python 3 script\footnote{This should also run on Python 2.7+ as well.} which, given a properly specified input file, can check a provided solution.
+We have included a Python 3.5+ script which, given a properly specified input file, can check a provided solution.
 The command line for the script is: `python3 checkAssignment.py <Input File> <Output File>`.
 [The check assignment file can be found with the other project resources](https://drive.google.com/open?id=1vf_0VivlRM1PABX8Jyza7BQWMozTdiH1).

 In order to capture the output of your solver try: